 Credit via challenge examination is not permitted for other program related courses.
 Credit earned through assessment or achievement examinations at other Traditional Chinese Medicine schools are non-transferable.
 Transfer credit is not available for work or life experience.

 The admissions procedure and entrance requirements for non-matriculating applicants are the same as for degree-seeking applicants.
 Non-matriculating students may request a change of status to become degree-seeking students at any time during the program.

-Students who cannot commit to the full-time DAOM program and plan on completing the program in more than two years are considered part-time students.
+Students who cannot commit to the full-time Postgraduate DAOM Program and plan on completing the program in more than two years are considered part-time students.
 Part-time students must meet with the Program Coordinator to plan their program of study, and complete the program within four years.